 Educational Leadership (MA) – ONLINE

-In the fully online program, students build relationships within a cohort and focus on one course per session (two courses per semester), allowing for rigorous course immersion.
+In the fully online program, students follow a cohort-based structured schedule in which they focus on one course per session (two courses per semester), allowing for rigorous course immersion.
 Each course lasts for eight weeks, during which students build a strong academic background and set of practice-based experiences in the field of educational leadership.
 Students can earn their degree in two years without the stress of taking multiple courses simultaneously.
+Since the program is fully online, students never have to set foot on campus and can complete coursework from anywhere at any time of the day.

 Along with the Educational Leadership (MA – Online), the department also offers the following options for graduate study: Educational Leadership (MA), Educational Leadership with a concentration in Higher Education and an Educational Assessment certificate.